Cooperatives of Norway

 Cooperatives of Norway have been created to represent the interest of either customers or suppliers.
 Areas with cooperatives include retailing, food manufacturing, banking and insurance.
 Most cooperatives are registered as BA entities.

 Retail

 Coop NKL is the second largest retail group in Norway, and is owned by numerous local cooperative associations.
 Coop concentrates mainly on grocery stores, but also has other chains including furniture stores, hardware stores and electronic stores.
-More than one million Norwegians are member of Coop.
+Nearly two million Norwegians are members of Coop.

 Felleskjøpet is an agricultural store that provides everything necessary to operate a farm, including machinery.

 Supplier

 The fishing and agriculture sectors dominate the supplier cooperatives.
 Among these are fish sales group and seven specialized food manufacturing companies, the largest being TINE and Nortura.
 In forestry 85% of all forestry produce is produced by the members and owners of the Norwegian Forest Owners Association, that also owns most of Moelven Industrier and parts of Norske Skog.